 The objective of the plan update is to continue Bellevue's legacy of well-managed growth that prioritizes a high quality of life and community-building.
-The City has evaluated the current capacity for growth and determined that more housing capacity is needed to maintain a balance with job growth and plan for the City's housing unit growth target.
+The City has evaluated the current capacity for growth and determined that more housing capacity is needed to maintain a balance with job growth and plan for the City's growth target for housing units.